Fiduciary Bond Guide (Probate Bond)

 Fiduciary bonds are required by a court when you are named as the fiduciary or executor to protect the rightful heirs of an estate.
 The court requirements will vary by the state, county, township or city where the decedent lived at the time of his death, as probate laws vary by jurisdiction.
 If you do not handle the estate of a deceased individual according to the will or a court, a claim can be filed on your bond which you’re responsible to pay.
 A bond can be required even if the will states that no bond is needed, as it is ultimately left to the judge's discretion.
 This bond type is referred to by other names such as probate bonds, estate bonds and executor bonds.

 Yes.
 Collateral is not required for most probate bonds.
 They are usually approved with just your indemnification and premium.

 It is possible.
 However, it depends on the extent of your credit issues.
 You may be able to get approved if you only have moderate credit problems.
 Serious credit issues will make you ineligible for bonding.
-Legal counsel will help guide you through the process and increase your chances of getting approved.
+Securing the help of legal counsel will help guide you through the process and increase your chances of getting approved.
 Fill out our application online to see if you qualify.

 Execute the estate in accordance with the will.
-If there is no will, you must cooperate with your state's probate law.
+If there is no will, you must cooperate with the probate law.
 Watch our video to get a better understanding of claims.